HomeLatest NewsGovTechSemicon India Program gets five applications of Rs 1,53,750 crore for Semiconductor and Display Fabs

 ISM will work with the applicant companies and states to ensure that they have access to world-class infrastructure.
 It will collaborate closely with state governments to construct high-tech clusters with 300-500 acres of developed land, 100 kilowatts of power, 50 million gallons of water, natural gas supply, and shared testing and certification facilities.

-To develop a trusted electronics value chain in the fields of fabrication and packaging technologies, a scheme is being implemented to establish Compound Semiconductors / Silicon Photonics / Sensors Fabs and Semiconductor Assembly, Testing, Marking, and Packaging (ATMP) /OSAT facilities in India.
+To develop a trusted electronics value chain in the fields of fabrication and packaging technologies, a scheme is being implemented to establish Compound Semiconductors / Silicon / Sensors Fabs and Semiconductor Assembly, Testing, Marking, and Packaging (ATMP) /OSAT facilities in India.

 Four firms have registered under this Scheme for Semiconductor Packaging, including SPEL Semiconductor Ltd., HCL, Syrma Technology, and Valenkani Electronics; and Ruttonsha International Rectifier Ltd has registered under this Scheme for Compound Semiconductors.